Are pumpkins safe for cats and dogs?

 • Even worse are the artificially sweetened pumpkin purees.
 These are likely to contain an artificial sweetener, called Xylitol.

-• Xylitol Is poisonous to pets!
+• Xylitol is poisonous to pets!

 So make sure your canned pumpkin puree is pumpkin, wholly pumpkin and nothing but the pumpkin!
 No cunningly concealed nasties or hidden horrors lurking behind the label.